August 13th brings ATV Today more weekend television and showbiz news round-up in brief with senior reporter Mike Watkins.

 TV Highlight of the Week

 Turning off Celebrity Big Brother.
-It was a wonderful joyous moment.
+It was a wonderfully joyous moment.
 Second to that the two old dears in Newcastle who decided to sort out their shopping bags behind the ITV News reporter while covering a serious story via a live link.

 Speaking of news…